Big Island Green Sand Beach

 Getting There- Papakōlea beach (Green Sand Beach)

-The hike to Papakolea Beach (also known as Green Sand Beach) is a moderate/strenuous 4-mile roundtrip hike.
-It will take 3-5 hours to complete, depending on your pace and how long you spend at the beach.
+The hike to Papakolea Beach (also known as Green Sand Beach) is a moderate/strenuous 4.5-mile roundtrip hike.
+While the terrain is mostly flat, the exposure to the sun and wind is what makes it difficult.
+The later it is in the day, the hotter it will likely be, so start early!
+It will take approximately 3-5 hours to complete the round trip, depending on your pace and how long you spend at the beach.
 The trail starts at South Point Road, found between the 69 and 70-mile markers.

 There are no lifeguards at Green sand beach.
 Swimming is not recommended because of the rough ocean conditions and strong currents.

 There's no water or food available at the trailhead or along the trail.
-You will be hiking over lava fields.
+You will be hiking over older dusty lava fields.
 Wear sturdy shoes, like hiking shoes.

-We should also note that anyone trying to charge you for parking is running a scam.
+We should also note that anyone trying to charge you for parking is running an illegal scam.
 Rather than get confrontational, leave if anyone attempts to do so.
+We also advise against paying for a ride out to the beach.

 Green Sand Beach Big Island of Hawaii Map